 If you enjoy a delicious meal of lamb chops occasionally, you need not stop eating lamb during pregnancy.
 Lamb is an excellent source of protein and vitamins that can keep you and your baby healthy (1).
 It protects you from illnesses while enriching you with nutrients.
 However, every food should be taken in moderate amounts to avoid any side effects.

 Read this post to learn more about eating lamb, including its benefits for pregnant women and precautionary measures to take during its consumption.

 Health Benefits Of Eating Lamb During Pregnancy

 Apart from being extremely tasty, lamb is also known to be high in nutritional content.
-Here are some of the health benefits of taking lamb:
+Here are some of the health benefits of eating lamb:

-- Being a very good source of protein, it contributes to the increased protein requirement in pregnancy.
-This helps in the growth and development of your fetus.
+- Being a good source of protein, it contributes to the increased protein requirement in pregnancy.
+This helps in the growth and development of your fetus (1).

-- Lamb is very rich in iron that keeps up your hemoglobin level.
+- Lamb is rich in iron, which could raise your hemoglobin level.
 It helps in the formation of red blood cells.
-Iron contained in lamb gets absorbed in your body because iron is more readily absorbed from animal protein (1) (2).
+The iron in lamb gets absorbed easily in your body because iron is more readily absorbed from animal protein (1) (2).

-- The high amount of zinc contained in meat helps developing the immune system of your fetus, ensures the overall growth along with cell division.
+- The high amount of zinc contained in meat helps develop the immune system of your fetus, ensuring overall growth along with cell division (1) (3).

-- Lamb is a rich source of B12 Vitamin that keeps the nervous system healthy, aids the formation of red blood cells and prevents anemia.
+- Lamb is a rich source of vitamin B12 that keeps the nervous system healthy, aids the formation of red blood cells, and prevents anemia (1) (4).

 Risks Of Eating Lamb During Pregnancy